Northumberland Coast Path and Northumberland Coast National Landscape

 Created by Cycling UK the King Alfred’s Way is the beginning of a network of long-distance off-road routes being planned across the length and breadth of Great Britain.
 Find out more about Cycling UK HERE.
 And you can download their guide to King Alfred’s Way HERE.

 We know the importance of conserving your energy for when it matters most.
-Six of the hostels and bunkhouses on this map are right on the route with a few others a short ride away.
+Some of the hostels and bunkhouses on this map are right on the route with a few others a short ride away.
 This means no extra pedalling when all you want to do is have a hearty meal and a lie-down!

 If you are looking for accommodation on the Wales Coast Path, Hostels and bunkhouses are the perfect choice.
 There are Independent Hostels along the whole of the Wales Coast Path route from Chepstow all the way round to Llandudno, meaning that the majority of the route can be walked using hostels and bunkhouses as accommodation.